Posts tagged "Real Estate"

 Property and Real Estate Companies Cutting Jobs in Dubai

-NakheelDubai has felt the heat of global recession and at least property and real estate sectors are already in downsizing mode.
+nakheelDubai has felt the heat of global recession and at least property and real estate sectors are already in downsizing mode.

 Nakheel, Dubai’s real estate master developer, made 500 people (or 15 per cent of its global workforce) redundant while scaling back projects.